Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic09/topic9_part2_facebook_prophet.md

 This downsampled chart proves to be somewhat better for an analyst's perception.

-One of the most useful functions that `Plotly` provides is the ability to quickly dive into different periods of timeline in order to better understand the data and find visual clues about possbile trends, periodic and irregular effects.
+One of the most useful functions that `Plotly` provides is the ability to quickly dive into different periods of timeline in order to better understand the data and find visual clues about possible trends, periodic and irregular effects.

 For example, zooming-in on a couple of consecutive years shows us time points corresponding to Christmas holidays, which greatly influence human behaviors.